sagnikiitb/rizzjee-01-app-05/Notes/Organization of the Notes.md

-[[Kya| Kya]] Notes delving into random topics related to the project, its design and its architecture
+[Kya?](Kya/Kya.md) Notes delving into random topics related to the project, its design and its architecture

 [[Kim| Kim]] Notes on random topics semi-related to the project, sometimes un-related